craftyguru/journowl/replit.md

 ## Overview

-This is a full-stack journaling application built with React and Express that allows users to write journal entries, track their mood, and gain insights from their writing patterns.
-The app includes gamification features with XP, levels, and achievements to encourage regular journaling.
+This is a comprehensive, multi-dashboard journaling application that provides personalized experiences for different user types.
+Features include animated backgrounds, AI-powered insights, comprehensive analytics, role-based dashboards, and an inviting user interface designed to encourage daily journaling habits.

 ## User Preferences